How to Buy Bitcoin Cash (BCH)

 Is Bitcoin Cash Worth It?

-Bitcoin Cash is still available on most of the same exchanges as Bitcoin and has been trading somewhat in lockstep with its big brother since the August 2017 hard fork.
-Bitcoin Cash is a speculative investment with many competitors looking to steal market share from it, and it's performance in 2021 has been lack-luster at best.
+Bitcoin Cash is still available on most of the same cryptocurrency exchanges as Bitcoin.
+It has been trading somewhat in lockstep with its big brother since the August 2017 hard fork.
+Bitcoin Cash is a speculative investment with many competitors looking to steal market share from it.
+It's performance in the past year has been characterized by periods of volatility and notable price fluctuations.
 More likely than not, you can find higher returns from other digital assets currently available to trade on several large cryptocurrency exchanges.

 Frequently Asked Questions